-By Randy Spencer
+By: Randy Spencer

 It’s what I love.
-The watching, the listening, the being still for hours on end in an attempt to outwit an animal whose eyesight is better than mine, whose hearing is better than mine, and whose life depends on every sensory and instinctual power it can muster.
+The watching, listening, and being still for hours on end in an attempt to outwit an animal whose eyesight is better than mine, whose hearing is better than mine, and whose life depends on every sensory, instinctual power it can muster.

-Along about the second week, I began to realize I wasn’t seeing the deer I would usually have seen by this time.
-Had they abandoned their old, tried and true haunts?
-Was the abundant mast crop having something to do with changing their movements and visibility?
-Was the high water table and so much flooding in the woods playing a part as well?
+Along about the second week, I began to realize I didn’t see the deer I would usually have seen by this time.
+Had they abandoned their old, tried, and true haunts?
+Did the abundant mast crop have something to do with changing their movements and visibility?
+Was the high water table and flooding in the woods playing a part as well?

-Meanwhile, predictions at the department level were for a near-record breaking harvest.
+Meanwhile, predictions at the department level are for a near-record breaking harvest.
 Conversations with other hunters, with only a few exceptions, were corroborating this finding.
-They just weren’t seeing the deer they were used to seeing.
-The ones hunting expanded archery lands were seeing the usual stampede of does, but rarely a buck, even at the peak of the rut.
+They didn’t see the deer they were used to seeing.
+The ones hunting expanded archery lands saw the usual stampede of does, but rarely a buck, even at the peak of the rut.

 Yes, there are many ways around it if you live in or near the right wildlife management districts.
-You can win the anterless deer lottery, or get a bonus tag, or hunt expanded archery and get an unlimited number of does.
-But the state’s buck only regulation is still in effect, making it the rule of law for most of the state of Maine.
+You can win the antlerless deer lottery, get a bonus tag, or hunt expanded archery to get an unlimited number of does.
+However, the state’s buck only regulation is still in effect, making it the rule of law for most of Maine.

-Maybe it’s time for the science behind that law to be explained, and defended one more time.
-Too often in guiding, in hosting hunters, and in being part of various hunting adventures, the news that comes back to camp is all about does.
-We know that bucks are a retiring animal by nature, except perhaps, during the rut.
+Maybe it’s time for the science behind the law to be explained and defended one more time.
+Too often, in guiding, hosting hunters, and being part of various hunting adventures, the news that comes back to camp is all about does.
+We know bucks are a retiring animal by nature, except perhaps, during the rut.

-If there were sufficient numbers of bucks to warrant all hunting efforts being targeted towards them, wouldn’t the most stalwart hunters in the group stumble across bucks more often?
-So, deer biologists, can you show us at least, the evidence that the population of does is not overbalancing the population of males?
+If there were sufficient bucks to warrant hunting efforts being targeted towards them, wouldn’t the most stalwart hunters in the group stumble across bucks more often?
+So, deer biologists, can you show us at least the evidence that the population does not overbalance the population of males?

 I guess you could say that the downside of the season was getting skunked, but that’s only if you discount the love of the hunt.
-The late season was great, with tracking snow galore (actually, there was tracking snow in early November) and some great days to be waving in the wind from a tree stand.
+The late-season was excellent, with tracking snow galore.
+There was tracking snow in early November and some great days to be waving in the wind from a tree stand.

 I’m profoundly grateful to be able to go out there each time, full of anticipation that this might be the day.
-And if it isn’t, well then tomorrow might be.
+If it isn’t, then tomorrow might be.
 That’s my connection to the outdoors that I never want to lose.
-It puts me in tune with the seasons, with nature, and well, maybe even with myself.
+It puts me in tune with the seasons, nature, and maybe even myself.

 Randy Spencer is an author and guide.
-Reach him at [email protected] or via www.randyspencer.com
+Reach him at [email protected] or via www.randyspencer.com.